Swiple/swiple/docs/docs/installation/quick-start.md

 sidebar_position: 1
 ---

-# Run Locally With Docker Compose
+# Quickstart with Docker Compose

 The fastest way to try Swiple locally is using Docker and Docker Compose.